 Did you know that certain iPhone photography apps produce larger and better quality images than others?
 While you might not notice the difference in quality on the small screen of your iPhone, it can become much more obvious on a larger screen or when printing your images.
 So how do you know which apps will produce the highest quality images?
-To find out, we’ve put some of the most popular iPhone camera and editing apps to the test.
+To find out, we’ve put some of the most popular iPhone photography apps to the test.
 In this tutorial you’ll discover how these apps performed, including detailed comparison charts to help you choose the best apps for your needs.

 What Determines Image Quality?